 I let him sample each batch of my copycat version until he was satisfied that it tasted like the original Cuban Lunch.
 It is very close to the original candy bar recipe!

 This classic chocolate bar has the perfect ratio of chocolate to peanuts and is melt-in-your-mouth delicious!
 Here is the recipe that is now a frequent treat in our home and a gift to my dad every Father's Day.

-The original cuban lunch squares came from Winnipeg, Manitoba.
+The original Cuban Lunch bars came from Winnipeg, Manitoba.
 They were produced in the Paulin factory for over 100 years until 1991.
 A couple from Alberta have recently revived the chocolate bar, making it available on store shelves once again.

-Here are the new Cuban Lunch Squares that you can buy today and what the original candy bar actually looked like:
+Here are the new Cuban Lunch Chocolate Bars that you can buy today and what the original candy bar actually looked like:

 Tip: Make sure to use Spanish peanuts!
 They are typically used in candy bars for their smaller size and higher oil content that gives them a more nutty flavor when roasted.

 Also, use high quality chocolate - you’ll be able to tell the difference.
 I love the Lindt Swiss Classic dark chocolate (their original) for this recipe, as it isn't very bitter for a dark chocolate - it has 49% minimum cocoa solids.

-Do you remember the Cuban Lunch Square?
+Do you remember the Cuban Lunch Chocolate Bar?
 Did this recipe take you back?
 Let us know what you thought in the comments!